hemulin/airvpn_toggler/README.md

 # Airvpn toggler
-Small CLI tool to toggle airvpn connection on debian based machines using openvpn and stunnel

 Recentely I've become a user of a great VPN service offered by [Airvpn](https://airvpn.org/).
 I decided, in order to secure and encrypt my connection well, to use it inside an SSL tunnel.